Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/02dataTypes.md

 5. **char** single 16bit unicode character (size 2 byte - not 1 because of cyrillic, arabic etc)
    10. syntax: ```char charVar;```
    11. values: ```\u0000 to \uffff``` or ```0 to 65535```
+6. **byte** - The byte data type is used to save memory in large arrays where the memory savings is most required.
+It saves space because a byte is 4 times smaller than an integer.
+It can also be used in place of "int" data type.
+   1. minimum `-128` maximum `127`
+   2. default 0
+7. **short** - The short data type can also be used to save memory just like byte data type.
+A short data type is 2 times smaller than an integer.
+   1. minimum `-32768` maximum `32767`
+   2. default 0
+8. **float** - Its value range is unlimited.
+The float data type should never be used for precise values, such as currency
+   1. default `0.0F`

 ## Types of Non-Primitive Data Types / Reference Data Types